tonyngjichun/SOLAR/README.md

 <details>
 <summary><b>Testing with the extra 1-million distractors</b></summary></br>

 If you decide to extract the descriptors on your own, run

+(**Note: this step takes a lot of time and storage, and we only provide it for verification.
+You can skip to the next command if you've already downloded the pre-computed descriptors from the previous step!**)
 ```
 python3 -m solar_global.examples.extract_1m
 ```

 This script would download and extract the [1M distractors set](http://ptak.felk.cvut.cz/revisitop/revisitop1m/) and save them into `data/test/revisitop1m/`.
 This dataset is quite large (400GB+), so depending on your network & GPU, the whole process of downloading + extracting descriptors can take from a couple of days to a week.
 In our setting (~100MBps, V100), the download + extraction takes ~10 hours and the descriptors ~30 hours to be computed.

-Now, make sure that `resnet101-solar-best.pth_vecs_revisitop1m.pt` is in the main directory.
+Now, make sure that `resnet101-solar-best.pth_vecs_revisitop1m.pt` is in the main directory, whether from the extraction step above or from the download ealier.
 Then you can run

 ```
 python3 -m solar_global.examples.test_1m